TUM-FAF/FAF-121-Gira-Dumitru/IDE_LAB_1/README.md

    - **Connect to server using public key (1 pt)**

 To create s public key, we'll need a key-generator.
 I've used the same Git Bash with `ssh-keygen` command.
 Therefore on my local computer were created a public and a private key.
-So in order to connect with pub key I'll had to send it to the server `scp .ssh/id_rsa.pub student@192.168.158.128: `, and notice that (:) are important.<br>
+So in order to connect with pub key I'll had to send it to the server<br>`scp .ssh/id_rsa.pub student@192.168.158.128: `, and notice that (:) are important.<br>
 Now I moved the content of id_rsa.pub  in .ssh/authorized_keys: `cat id_rsa.pub >> .ssh/authorized_keys `.<br>
 If some problems appear, we'll need to create the folder manually with some paramers
 ```